thiagoss2000/LudoGame/README.md

 Download the files and extract them into the destination folder

 ## 🔧 Installing modules
-Inside the destination folder, run:
+Inside the LudoGame folder, run: npm install
-npm install

 ### Execution